TheLastDarkthorne/AchaeaChatTabs/README.md

   * updates the package to the latest version
 * `act reset|act reset color`
   * resets the chat window to defaults/resets chat colors only (remember to 'act save' after to save the defaults into the config file)

+## Power Users
+EMCO is a highly customizable chat script with a plethora of options to make it better/smarter/good looking that are by no means not limited by only these aliases!
+If you want to further customize your chat box and its behavior refer to the [EMCO API](https://demonnic.github.io/mdk/current/classes/EMCO.html).